SliceMatch: Geometry-guided Aggregation for Cross-View Pose Estimation: Methodology

 \textbf{Efficient implementation:} A benefit of our proposed architecture is that the computational complexity of most operations is independent of the number of candidate poses $K$.
-The main cost to increase $K$, and therefore improve accuracy by testing more diverse poses at inference time, is to add more precomputed slice masks, and perform the additional multiplications and normalizations for Eq.~\eqref{eq:aerial_slice}-\eqref{eq:aerial_global_concat} and the final cosine similarity comparison.
-These are simple operations that can be highly optimized and parallelized in the implementation.
+The main cost to increase $K$, and therefore improve accuracy by testing more diverse poses at inference time, is to add more precomputed slice masks, and perform the additional multiplications and normalizations for Equation~\eqref{eq:aerial_slice} and the final cosine similarity comparison.
+These are simple operations that can be highly optimized and parallelized in the implementation, and we will show that testing more candidate poses does not increase our runtime.